Vanilla-OS/handbook/articles/en/install-openrgb.md

 ---
 Title: Install OpenRGB
-Description Learn how to install OpenRGB on Vanilla OS.
+Description: Learn how to install OpenRGB on Vanilla OS.
 PublicationDate: 2023-01-20
 Authors:
     - MonsterObserver